cmatskas/auth0demo/Readme.md

-# Introcuction
+# Introduction

 I'm a big proponent of delegated authentication.
-It's no surprise that [Broken Authentication](https://www.owasp.org/index.php/Top_10-2017_A2-Broken_Authentication) is #2 at the OWASP top 10 latest report.
+It's no surprise that [Broken Authentication](https://www.owasp.org/index.php/Top_10-2017_A2-Broken_Authentication) is #2 on the latest OWASP Top 10 report.
 It's been #2 for a very long time, which means that developers and enterprises are still getting this wrong.
-There are so many ways that authentication that can go wrong, that delegated authentication should be the preferred and possibly the default choice for all platforms.
+There are so many ways that authentication can go wrong, that delegated authentication should be the preferred and possibly the default choice for all platforms.
 There are many different services that can provide this.
-I've heavily worked with Azure AD and Azure AD B2C but this time I wanted to take [Auth0](https://auth0.com/) for a spin.
+I've worked with Azure AD and Azure AD B2C a lot, but this time I wanted to take [Auth0](https://auth0.com/) for a spin.
 In this post I'll show you how to implement authentication and authorization with Auth0 to secure an ASP.NET Core web application and then extend the authentication mechanism to secure access to a back-end web api.

-Auth0 is an Identity Provider service (among many other things) which allows you to decouple the authentication and authorisastion process from your application.
-Like Azure AD (B2C) and IdentityServer, the idea behind the delegated authentication is that you, as a developer and, in extension, as a company, don't have to worry about how to implement this functionality **properly**.
+Auth0 is an Identity Provider service (amongst many other things) which allows you to decouple the authentication and authorization processes from your application.
+Like Azure AD (B2C) and IdentityServer, the idea behind the delegated authentication is that you don't have to worry about how to implement this functionality **properly** (both as a developer and, by extension, as a company).
 By properly I mean in a secure and scalable manner that meets demand as your application grows.
-Auth0 takes care of these hard requirements while we can focus on the rest of the application.
+Auth0 takes care of these hard requirements allowing you to focus on the rest of the application.

-The implementation below makes use of Role-based authorisation using custom Roles to secure access to various parts of the application.
+The implementation below makes use of Role-based authorization using custom Roles to secure access to various parts of the application.

 ## 1. Getting a copy of the project